-Restorative communities
+Restorative processes

 As a restorative university, all students and staff at Victoria University of Wellington are part of a community that promotes positive relationships.